HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

  </userInfo>
 ```

-Here the attacker is defining the entity "example", assigning the value "Doe" to it and then reflecting it in the "lastName" element.
+Here the attacker is defining the entity "example", assigning the value "Doe" to it, and then reflecting it in the "lastName" element.
 Nothing leaves the server.

 **External entity (dangerous):**